ashwnn/grok-discord-bot/docs/SPECIFICATION.md

     * Sets status to `rejected`, decision to `reject`, records reason.
     * Sends a short rejection message in the original Discord channel, not including any sensitive details.

-Auto approve applies to both `!ask` and `!image`.
-For `!image`, a manual approval might be a custom text reply or linking an image the admin chooses.
+Auto approve applies to both `/ask` and `/image`.
+For `/image`, a manual approval might be a custom text reply or linking an image the admin chooses.

 ---